 Personally, I think they'd be missing out on a lot that Florida has to offer.
 I do appreciate how comfortable an Orland0 vacation can be, so one of these travel plans is in fact an Orlando itinerary.
 But others are more in line with a Florida Road Trip.

-You can use this table of contents to see an overview of all seven itineraries, and click on any title to hop right into the one that's right for you.
-Or you could keep reading and asssessing them all, until you find the one that best meets your own needs.
+You can use this table of contents to see an overview of all seven itineraries and click on any title to hop right into the one that's right for you.
+Or you could keep reading and assessing them all until you find the one that best meets your own needs.

 - Itinerary #1: Everglades, Sanibel Island, and the Florida Keys